Key Points

 In pets, this is often referred to as cutaneous adverse food reactions (CAFR), a hypersensitivity disorder.
 There is still a lot to learn about CAFR, and research is ongoing.

-CAFR can often be mistaken for atopic dermatitis — a condition that affects up to 15% of dogs.
+CAFR can often be mistaken for atopic dermatitis — a common skin problem in dogs that affects up to 15% of pooches.
 Atopic dermatitis is caused by environmental allergies, such as pollen and mold.
 Diagnosis is tricky, but your veterinarian can tell the difference between an animal with CAFR and one with atopic dermatitis.

-It can be scary when an unexpected illness happens to your beloved pooch.
-Having a Pumpkin pet insurance plan in place can help you afford the best in care for your pup for future illness or accidents.
+It can be scary when an unexpected illness slows down your beloved pup, especially when they come back from the vet with an expensive bill.
+Having a Pumpkin Pet Insurance plan in place can help you afford the best care for your pets when they face unexpected illnesses or accidents in the future.

 Food allergy symptoms in dogs and cats